clambro/black-hole-thesis/docs/description.md

   *Figure 3: The final results showing the instability of confined space and the critical scaling behaviour.*
 </div>

 The rightmost mass curve at the highest initial amplitude corresponds to fields that immediately formed a black hole without reflection.
 The second curve from the right is one reflection off the boundary, then two for the third curve, and so on.
-A fit of $M_{bh} \propto (\epsilon - \epsilon^ * )^\gamma$ was performed near each critical amplitude $\epsilon^ * $, and the resulting $\gamma$ values cluster nicely around Choptuik's universal value of $\gamma \approx 0.37$.
+A fit of $M_{bh} \propto (\epsilon - \epsilon^ * )^\gamma$ was performed near each critical amplitude $\epsilon^ * $.
+The expected value for $\gamma$ based on Choptuik's work is a universal 0.37 regardless of wave profile or curvature.
+Our results cluster nicely around that expected value.

 ### Error Analysis